simbo/action-semver-release-action/README.md

 A simple and lightning-fast GitHub action to create releases for actions based on semver tags and move major, minor and latest tags accordingly.

+Unfortunately, you still have to publish your release to the GitHub marketplace manually as there is no way to automate this at the moment.

 ## Usage

 Add `simbo/action-semver-release-action@v1` to your workflow.